zacharylazzara/COVID-19_Hotspot-Map/README.md

 1. The user can view their details, such as their COVID-19 risk-score; this score is based on the population density and the predicted cases for the areas the user has been; it takes into account the user’s history within the past 14 days

 View On Watch OS:
-1. The user can view the updated information / suggestion based on their current location on watch OS and it's complication
+1. The user can view the updated information / suggestion based on their current location on watch OS and its complication